Don’t wait to start planning for Christmas! If you want a stress-free Christmas and want to save money you need to plan now for Christmas.

 Start decluttering.
 Decluttering a little at a time can be a lot easier than saving it until we get close to Christmas and rushing around to get it done.
 It’s nice to have a decluttered and organized home before the holidays.
 We always end up with more stuff around the holidays and we don’t want to just add to a disorganized mess.

 Watch for Christmas in July sales.
 You will often see sales for great gifts and even some decor in July.
-Balsam Hill has done really good Christmas in July sales in the past on their trees and other decor.
+Balsam Hill has done a really good Christmas in July sales in the past on their trees and other types of decor.
 If you are wanting new decor this year this will be the best time to buy until after the holidays.

 Christmas Planning Resources

 When do you start planning for Christmas?
 Let me know in the comments below.